HelloAOLab/bible-api/docs/guide/a-biblical-model-for-licensing-the-bible.md

 Likewise, far be it from us to create any paywalls or other barriers that hinder others from creating experiences that glorify the word of God.

-In our search to find a partner who was willing to share a full, quality English translation of the Bible with the world free of charge and without usage restrictions via an API we could tragically only find a single partner who was willing and able.
-We are tremendously grateful beyond words to the [Berean Bible team](https://berean.bible/) that has made this API possible.
+In our search to find a partner who was willing to share a full, quality English translation of the Bible with the world free of charge and without usage restrictions via an API we could tragically only find a few partners willing to do so.
+Of special note, we are tremendously grateful beyond words to the [Berean Bible team](https://berean.bible/) that has made this API possible.

 The creation of the Berean Bible was born out of necessity as the leadership had provided [BibleHub](https://biblehub.com/) as a service to the general public and had years first-hand experience of licensors providing then revoking licenses upon updates, term limits running out, and many other related issues.
 At long last the BibleHub team decided to create their own translation to ensure an English translation could freely be used by the world without publisher or licensor restrictions.